migapipo/site-clearing-simulation/README.md

       Bulldozer class contains information about bulldozer location, direction and methods used to update location and direction and calculate the cost as it moves.
    - ```SiteMap```
-    SiteMap is a utility class for read input site map and encode/decode coordinates
+    SiteMap is a utility class including just static methods for reading input site map and encoding/decoding coordinates.
+It is stateless and cannot be instantiated, and all methods in this class can be reused across the application.

 - ```enums``` folder includes all enum classes.
      - ```Activity``` Class is an enum class for Activity Types and its corresponding fuel usage.